Thank you for your interest in joining the International Rights Advocates team! We are currently recruiting for the following positions:

 • Conducting factual research to assist in filing complaints against multinational corporations and further case development;

 • Assisting in preparations for conducting and defending depositions and responding to document requests and interrogatories;

 • Organizing panel discussions on current legal topics related to international human rights and corporate accountability litigation;

 • Attending oral arguments and law-related panels and events.

 Preferred Position Qualifications:

-- ONLY J.D. candidates may apply for this position (2L and above).
+• ONLY J.D. candidates may apply for this position (rising 2L and above).

 Salary and Benefits: This is an unpaid position.
-However, IRAdvocates can assist with intern's pursuit of third-party funding and/or facilitate academic credit if this is available through the intern's law school.
-Interns or volunteers can also work virtually or remotely, depending on the needs of IRAdvocates.
+However, IRAdvocates may be able to assist with an intern's pursuit of third-party funding and/or facilitate academic credit if this is available through the intern's law school.
+Interns or volunteers may also be permitted to work virtually or remotely, depending on the needs of IRAdvocates.